meetbryce/today-i-unlearned/README.md

 ### `static/script.js`

-This script allows the user to dismiss the flashed message.
+1. This script allows the user to dismiss the flashed message.
+2. This script copies the URL for a lesson to the clipboard when its share button is pressed.
+If browser doesn't support copy to clipboard ([unlikely](https://caniuse.com/mdn-api_clipboard_writetext)) -- don't do it

 ### `templates/400.html`